aijeanka/Hepatocellular-Carcinoma-HCC-Copy-Number-Analysis/README.md

 ## **Project Overview**

 This repository contains an analysis of DNA copy number data for Hepatocellular Carcinoma (HCC) patients.
-The primary objective is to compare patients with and without vascular invasion to identify key genomic differences, focusing on chromosome instability and top features derived from copy number data.
+The primary objective is to compare patients with and without vascular invasion to identify key genomic differences, focusing on chromosome instability and identifying top features derived from copy number data.

 ## **Data Description**